liuhao-97/liuhao-97.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-I am a second year Ph.D student in the Accelerated Connected Computing Lab [ACCL](https://accl.kaust.edu.sa/) at KAUST.
-I mainly work on the Neural Network co-inference across edge, cloudlet and cloud.
-I also work on split computing, reconfigurable computing systems, and have explored machine learning model compression and physically unclonable functions.
+Hao Liu is a second year Ph.D student in the Accelerated Connected Computing Lab [ACCL](https://accl.kaust.edu.sa/) at KAUST.
+He mainly works on hardware-software co-design, and Neural Network co-inference across multiple devices.
+He also works on split computing, reconfigurable computing systems, and has explored machine learning model compression and physically unclonable functions.
-I received my Bachelor's degree in Electronic and Information Engineering and my Master's degree in Cyber Science and Technology from Beihang University, Beijing, China in 2019 and 2021, respectively.
+He received his Bachelor's degree in Electronic and Information Engineering and Master's degree in Cyber Science and Technology from Beihang University, Beijing, China in 2019 and 2021, respectively.
 # {style="text-align: justify;"}